Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Experiments

 \subsection{Semantic Reinforcement Improvement}

 Given that the lack of semantic analysis is the underlying issue for all models, we explore a semantic reinforcement approach to assess whether this complement increases model performance.
 Table~\ref{tab:sem_reinf} reports ACC and AUC across variants for models augmented with the semantic reinforcement strategy.
+The results reveal that the effectiveness of the ImageBind cosine similarity score is architecture-dependent: while the approach provides a viable semantic signal, its impact on classification is conditioned on how each model's decision space integrates an additional scalar feature.
 FGMDF, which already achieves strong performance, shows marginal but consistent gains across all variants, confirming that even a well-performing architecture benefits from an explicit semantic coherence signal.
+For FGI, semantic reinforcement leads to a substantial performance decrease across all variants.
+Although ImageBind provides a semantically meaningful signal, appending a cosine similarity scalar to FGI's feature vector is not a suitable integration approach for this architecture.
+FGI operates by measuring spatial proximity between audio and visual representations in feature space, its detection is inherently distance-based.
+Introducing an additional distance-like value into this space does not complement its reasoning; instead, it disrupts the learned distance geometry on which classification depends.
 The most substantial gains are observed for AVDF, which achieves consistent ACC and AUC across all variants, demonstrating that the semantic complement directly compensates for the AV-HuBERT backbone's inability to capture semantic divergence through its lip-sync grounded representations.
-Overall, these results validate the model-agnostic nature of the proposed strategy, proving impactful across architectures of varying capability, and most critically so where the base architecture is most limited.
+Together, these results show that the proposed semantic reinforcement is effective for graph-based and source-integrity architectures, while distance-based models require architecture-aware integration strategies to benefit from explicit semantic signals.